koyuawsmbrtn/deacsm/README.md

 Adobe uses outdated algorithms such as RC2 for its activation protocols.
 Modern operating systems now compile OpenSSL by default without RC2 support (or disable it in the "Default-Provider" configuration) because RC2 is considered insecure.
 The Python library oscrypto, which the plugin uses, attempts to access this function and fails.

 #### Solution: Enable OpenSSL Legacy Provider

+##### Windows:

+Windows distributions of Python typically come with OpenSSL configured correctly.
+If you encounter this error:

+1. Ensure you're using an up-to-date Python version (3.9+)
+2. Try reinstalling Python with OpenSSL support enabled
+3. If the problem persists, ensure your OpenSSL installation includes legacy provider support

+##### Linux:

 ##### Option 1: Using Environment Variable (Quick Fix)